 The Tennessee Division of Health Care Facilities (HCF) through the Department of Health and the Board for Licensing Health Care Facilities, establish the criteria and manage the inspection process for the annual licensing of nursing homes.
 Because these facilities receive significant federal funding through the Medicare and Medicaid programs, they are also subject to federal guidelines promulgated by the Center for Medicare & Medicaid Services (CMS).
 The HCF conducts annual surveys and investigates complaints in order to comply with federal and state regulations for nursing homes.

-Examples of unsafe nursing home environments
+What are some examples of unsafe nursing home environments in Memphis?

-Wet floors and poorly maintained floor surfaces that can create a falling hazard:
+- Wet floors and poorly maintained floor surfaces that can create a falling hazard

 - Defective equipment